pjakiela/ECON523/exercises/E4-DD2.md

 to see how Professor Godlonton and Dr. Okeke define the post-treatment time period in their analysis.
 What is the first treated month?

+### Question 4

-Next we need to define an indicator for the treatment group.
+We need to define an indicator for the treatment group.
 Professor Godlonton and Dr. Okeke define the treatment group as DHS clusters (i.e. communities) that were at or above the 75th percentile in terms of use of TBAs prior to the ban.
 Data on use of TBAs comes from responses to the question below: